hamidionline/core-plugins/channelmanagement_framework/README.md

+1. Download and rename ZIP file to: channelmanagement_framework.zip
-Install thru Jomres Third Party plugin then move folder/dir to core-plugins
+2. Install thru Jomres Third Party plugins
+3. Then move folder "channelmanagement_framework" from remote_plugins to core-plugins
+That's Its!

 ==============================================
 Trigger aide-memoire